 Please park as directed by the marshals and observe the 5 mph speed limit.
 If you wish to park with friends who are fellow classic vehicle owners, please arrive together.
 Saving space for later arrivals is not permitted.

-To provide more interest, we will have a few autojumble stands.
-One of these will be manned by Rotary and all proceeds will go to the Classics 2022 charities.
+To provide more interest, we will have some autojumble stands.
+One of these will be manned by Rotary and all proceeds will go to the Classics 2023 charities.
 It would be great if you were able to donate any spare parts and tools that you no longer need.
-Do bring them on the day and take them to the Rotary stand which will be located at the far north east of the common near to the Harpenden Arms Public House and the Harpenden Public Halls on Southdown Road.
+Do bring them on the day and take them to the Rotary stand which will be located near the traffic light controlled pedestrian crossing over Bull Road (between the two parts of the Common).
 Unsold items will not be returned but can be collected at 7.00pm.

 Sharing information about your Classic Vehicle